A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Our Method:

-\textbf{Contrastive Unlearning.} To remove the influence of the deletion set $S_f$ on the affected nodes identified in the previous step, we can optimize a loss function that updates the weights such that the final layer logits of $S_f$ and the affected nodes are pushed away.
-However, this alone will lead to unrestricted separation and damage the quality of learned representations.
-To prevent this, we also counterbalance the loss with another term that penalizes moving away from logits of neighboring nodes not in the deletion set $S_f$.
-For each node $v \in \mathcal{S}$, let $z_v$ represent its internal embedding, with $p \in \mathcal{N}(v)$ and $n \in \mathcal{V}_f$ serving as the positive and negative samples, respectively.
-We use the following unsupervised contrastive loss:
+To remove the influence of the deletion set $\mathcal{V}_f$ on the affected nodes $\mathcal{V}_{\mathrm{aff}}$ identified in the previous step, we must ensure that our model maps the hidden representations of nodes in $\mathcal{V}_{\mathrm{aff}}$ far away from that of nodes in $\mathcal{V}_f$ \cite{goel2024corrective}.
+However, satisfying this property alone will lead to unrestricted separation and damage the quality of learned representations.
+To achieve this balance and restore homophily~\cite{ma2022is}, we constrain $\mathcal{V}_{\mathrm{aff}}$ to stay close to its unaffected neighbors $\mathcal{N}_{\mathcal{V}_{\mathrm{aff}}} \backslash \mathcal{V}_f = \mathcal{V}_{pos}$, ensuring alignment with the local structure while distancing from $\mathcal{V}_f$.
+Formally, we can state this as the following optimization problem over the parameters of a GNN, which is necessary for corrective unlearning, \begin{small}

-The loss is similar to the one used in GraphSAGE \citep{hamilton2017inductive}, but only updates affected nodes to make their representations dissimilar from the deletion set while keeping them similar to the remaining nodes in their neighborhood.
-We choose an unsupervised loss function to fix representations even in mislabeling, which is essential when the manipulated set is not fully known ($S_f \subset S_m$).